 - It could be an automatic survival mechanism intended to help you survive further trauma.
-Flashbacks force you to relive the event in detail so you’re prepared if it happens again; being on guard means you can react quickly if another crisis happens.
-While in theory this is intended to help you survive, in reality it stops you from processing your trauma and moving forward with your life
+Flashbacks force you to relive the event in detail, so you’re prepared if it happens again; being on guard means you can react quickly if another crisis happens.
+While, in theory, this is intended to help you survive, in reality, it stops you from processing your trauma and moving forward with your life

 - When you’re in danger, your body produces stress hormones to trigger a ‘fight or flight’ reaction to help you survive.
 People with PTSD can have unusually high levels of stress hormones even when they’re out of danger.
 This could be why you feel on edge or numb

 - Scans have shown changes to the part of the brain responsible for emotions and memory in people with PTSD.
-This can stop you processing flashbacks and nightmares properly, meaning you feel anxious
+This can stop you from processing flashbacks and nightmares properly, meaning you feel anxious

 The NHS website has further explanations of why PTSD can develop.